Greenwolf/social_mapper/README.md

 5) For Facebook & Instagram, make sure the language of the account which you have provided credentials for is set to 'English (US)' for the duration of the run.
 Additionally make sure all of your accounts are working, and can be logged into without requiring 2 factor authentication.

+6) Use the Firefox browser to login to each Social Media Profile once and save/process and "unknown browser" or "trust this browser" pages.

 ## Using Social Mapper

 Social Mapper is run from the command-line using a mix of required and optional parameters.
 You can specify options such as input type and which sites to check alongside a number of other parameters which affect speed and accuracy.